6 Ways to Reduce Hot Water Costs Without the Cold Showers

 Hot water accounts for 21% of your home’s energy usage, so there are a lot of opportunities to make a saving here.
 We’ve got six ways to reduce hot water costs in your home, and not one of them asks you to ditch the hot showers.

-You could start by taking shorter showers or cut back on the hot water.
+You could start saving energy now by taking shorter showers or cutting back on the hot water consumption.
 There are other ways you can reduce hot water costs, however, and they don’t compromise your comfort.

 Conventional shower heads can use upwards of 20 litres of water per minute (L/min).
-You can decrease your hot water usage by switching over to a low-flow shower head.
+You can reduce your hot water usage by switching over to a low-flow shower head.

 Low-flow shower heads commonly use 7.5 L/min, but you can find some that use as little as 5 L/min!
 The mechanisms behind these shower heads maintain your water pressure.

-Upgrade to a 7.5 L/min low-flow shower head and you cut this down to 36.75 litres of hot water.
+Upgrade to a 7.5 L/min low-flow shower head and you cut average daily hot water use, at least in the shower, down to 36.75 litres.
 That’s 65% less hot water than a conventional shower head!

 Firstly you should be waiting until you have a full load of laundry or a full dishwasher before setting it.
 Doing this will ensure you are using less water than if you washed things by hand.
 It will also help to save on the electricity required to run the machine.